Educational analysis only. Not financial advice. Signals are statistical patterns only.Full disclaimer

 Validation Framework

 The nine statistical tests used across engines — walk-forward, block bootstrap, Carhart 4-factor regression, Monte Carlo, transaction-cost sensitivity.
+8 are published with full proof in the public validation repo; 1 is retained internally for engine confidentiality.

 The validation battery spans five test families.
 Daily Wyckoff at the 20-day horizon carries the most extensive stack — nine tests applied.
 Other engines apply subsets appropriate to their claim type and data availability.
 Per-engine results are reported in Per-Engine Validation.